Data Streams

 Two primary types of eye movements exhibited by the visual system are fixations and saccades.
 During fixations, the eyes are directed at a specific point in the environment.
 A saccade is a very quick movement where the eyes jump from one fixation to the next.
 Properties like fixation duration are of significant importance for studying gaze behaviour.

 Fixations are calculated automatically in Pupil Cloud after uploading a recording.
-They are available as part of the Raw Data Exporter enrichment downloads.
+They are available as part of the recording exports.
 The downloads for gaze mapping enrichments (Reference Image Mapper, Marker Mapper) also include "mapped fixations".

 The fixation detection algorithm employed in Pupil Cloud was developed by us, and was specifically designed for head-mounted eye trackers.